household-four/manning-smia/chapter9/README.md

 ## Spring Microservices in Action - Second Edition.
 Chapter 9

+# Christen's notes
+For week 9,
+- added the `version` attribute to the lombok packages in all of the POMs that use lombok
+- changed the jdk/jre Dockerfile stuff from `openjdk:11-slim` to `eclipse-temurin:11-jdk-jammy` to get it to build.
+- changed the keycloak image since the one from the book is out of date
+- used spring-boot-starter-oauth2-resource-server instead of the keycloak dependencies described in the book.
+That way is out of date.
+- modified the SecurityConfig class for organization service to fit the new oauth2-resource-server way of doing things
+- modified the `realm-export.json` file to not include `authorizationSettings`.
+This was preventing me from importing the file.

 # Introduction
 Welcome to Spring Microservices in Action, Chapter 9.
 Chapter 9 demonstrates how to build security with your services using Spring Cloud Security and KeyCloak.
 In this chapter we build an Authentication and authorization server using KeyCloak.